Azure/azure-webjobs-sdk-extensions/README.md

 The wiki also contains information on how to author your own binding extensions.
 See the [Binding Extensions Overview](https://github.com/Azure/azure-webjobs-sdk-extensions/wiki/Binding-Extensions-Overview) for more details.

-The extensions included in this repo include:
+The extensions included in this repo include the following extensions.
+This repo contains a [sample project](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Program.cs) that demonstrates the bindings.

 ###TimerTrigger###